codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 ## Multi-environment promotion with parallel environments

-In this scenario, we'll create a more complex promotion flow, with additional environments and parallel promotions.
+In this scenario, we'll build on the `three-env-promotion` flow to create a promotion flow with additional environments and parallel promotions, and save it as a new flow.

-Consider a multi-region deployment model, where you have designated primary regions for deployment and you want promotions to pass successfully for all these regions and the production environment in parallel.
+Consider a multi-region deployment model, where you have designated primary regions for deployment, and you want promotions to pass successfully for all these regions and the production environment in parallel.

 ##### Context
 In the Product dashboard, the `cf-101` product has applications in several production environments.